patrickaregan/tech-index/index.md

 This page is an index of information I have collected on various technologies, as well as people, places and things, I find interesting.

+### Airsoft

+[Airsoft](https://patrickaregan.github.io/tech-index/airsoft) is a sport where people shoot plastic BBs at each other with airguns.

 ### Ansible

 Ansible is a tool for automating deployments and configuration changes.